Code to reproduce:

 git-svn-id: svn+ssh://ci.ruby-lang.org/ruby/trunk@31753 b2dd03c8-39d4-4d8f-98ff-823fe69b080e

-Updated by caius (Caius Durling) about 8 years ago
+Updated by caius (Caius Durling) over 8 years ago

 On 20 Dec 2010, at 23:43, Caius Durling wrote: